Smarkets Promo Code Sep 2023: Get 0% commission for 60 days

 So, when you are feeling ready to make your first bet with Smarkets, simply look through the markets and become familiar with the back and lay process.
 The back markets are displayed in green and the lay markets are shown in blue, yet beyond this difference, the site works just like a regular betting site.
 You will choose the wager that you wish to place, add it to the bet slip, and Smarkets will always show you the potential return before you make your bet.

-From a new customer's perspective, just remember that anything up to and including £10 is protected by Smarkets, so you may as well take advantage of it.
+From a new customer's perspective, just remember that you get unlimited commission-free trading for 60 days, so you may as well take advantage of it.
 We would encourage you to find a market with quite high odds, for even if it loses, you will still get another bite of the cherry through your free bet.

 Top tips for beginners